raml-org/raml-php-parser/README.md

 ```

 ### Exporting routes
-It is possible to export the entire RAML file to an array of the full endpoints.
+It is also possible to export the entire RAML file to an array of the full endpoints.
 For example, considering
 a [basic RAML](https://github.com/alecsammon/php-raml-parser/blob/master/test/fixture/simple.raml), this can be
 returned using: